maptv/maptv.github.io/dec/date/index.md

 ```

 There are two range🎚️inputs labeled as “day of the year” because every
-doty can be expressed as both a positive and a negative number.
+doy can be expressed as both a positive and a negative number.
 The
-typical range for days of the year (doties) is 0 to
-<span class="orange">n</span>-1, but negative doties typically range
+typical range for doys is 0 to <span class="orange">n</span>-1, but
-from -<span class="orange">n</span> to -1, where
+negative doys typically range from -<span class="orange">n</span> to -1,
-<span class="orange">n</span> is the number of days in the year.
-Doties
+where <span class="orange">n</span> is the number of days in the year.
+A
-outside these
+doy outside these
 [bounds](https://en.wikipedia.org/wiki/Upper_and_lower_bounds#:~:text=an%20upper%20bound%20or%20majorant%5B1%5D%20of%20a%20subset%20S%20of%20some%20preordered%20set%20(K%2C%20%E2%89%A4)%20is%20an%20element%20of%20K%20that%20is%20greater%20than%20or%20equal%20to%20every%20element%20of%20S.%5B2%5D%5B3%5D%20Dually%2C%20a%20lower%20bound%20or%20minorant%20of%20S%20is%20defined%20to%20be%20an%20element%20of%20K%20that%20is%20less%20than%20or%20equal%20to%20every%20element%20of%20S)
-represent days in previous or subsequent years.
+represents a day in a previous or subsequent year.

-The Play▶️button above cycles🔄through every doty, month, and day of the
+The Play▶️button above cycles🔄through every doy, month, and day of the
 month in the plots so that each day gets its turn to be highlighted with
 a red🟥background.
 The appearance of the bottom plot depends on the
 [toggle](https://observablehq.com/framework/inputs/toggle#:~:text=choose%20one%20of%20two%20values)✅and